Renewable Energy 2024 Comparisons

 • Relying on “benchmarks” or “market provisions” can be useful when transaction contexts are similar, but this is rarely the case in the rapidly changing environment of renewable energy projects.
 A one-size-fits-all approach may not address the specific circumstances of each project effectively.
 Instead, openly discussing needs and solutions for each case offers a more practical way to manage the inherent uncertainty in renewable energy project development.

 • Social and environmental considerations now extend beyond local compliance.
 They are increasingly influencing negotiations, particularly regarding due diligence and human rights.
-In some cases, positive social and environmental impacts are also becoming factors in negotiations.
+In some cases, positive social and environmental impacts are also becoming factors in negotiations as we begin to see transactions on the impact investing spectrum.

 • Provisions that allow for mediation (amigable composición under Colombian law) of specific technical, regulatory, or environmental disputes, such as RTB achievement, are becoming valuable resources for negotiation teams to handle uncertainty while advancing transaction agreements.